the1lab/1lab/src/Cat/Total/Instances/Set.lagda.md

 ```
 -->

-# Total cocompletion of sets
+# Total cocompleteness of sets

 If we are to show that the category of sets is total, we must give a
 colimit over the category of elements of every presheaf.